JonAbrams/SpaceAce/README.md

 ## Benefits

 * **Immutable** – Centralized state with easy to track changes.
 * **Modular** – View components can manage their own part of the state, update logic doesn't need to be centralized.
+Also known as [loose coupling](https://en.wikipedia.org/wiki/Loose_coupling).
-* **Convenient** – Ridiculously easy to update the state in the simplest cases (e.g. the user editing a text field).
+* **Convenient** – Ridiculously easy to update the state in the most common cases, such as a user editing a text field.
 * **Framework Agnostic** – Designed with React in mind, but works with any stateless view library.
 Has no external dependencies.
 Requires only ES5, which can be [polyfilled](https://github.com/es-shims/es5-shim)/[transpiled](https://babeljs.io).
 * **Small** – ~7.9K uncompressed, ~2.2K gzipped.
 No dependencies.
+* Works with Redux DevTools

 ## Install